jakezp/pai/README.md

 	pai
 ```
 ## Change:
 	IP_CONNECTION_HOST - IP Module address
 	IP_CONNECTION_PASSWORD - IP Module password
-	      IP_CONNECTION_SITEID - IF defined, connection will be made through this method (not 100% sure where / if / how this is used)
+	IP_CONNECTION_SITEID - IF defined, connection will be made through this method (not 100% sure how this is used)
 	IP_CONNECTION_EMAIL - Email registered in the site
 	MQTT_HOST - MQTT hostname or IP - Hostname or address
 	MQTT_USERNAME - MQTT Username
 	MQTT_PASSWORD - MQTT Password
 	/tmp - preferred location on the host
 <p>
 Requires a configured MQTT server to run.
 There are many other options that can be tweaked - check /tmp/pai/config/pai/config/defaults.py for options and add these options to be changed to /tmp/pai/config/pai/config/user.py.
 Restart pai with: